 System Testing: System Testing confirms whether the entire software application performs as expected.

 Integration Testing: Execute integration tests to ensure interfaces between software are functioning with one another.
 Use the following approaches to carry out Integration testing.

 - Bottom-Up Approach

-Acceptance Testing: Testers and end-users carry out acceptance testing to verify the functionality of the overall application.
+Acceptance Testing: Testers and end-users carry out UAT, which is the fourth level of testing, to verify the functionality of the overall application.

 What are the steps of Manual Testing?